 'Over age' applicants: An applicant is over age if he or she is not under 12 years of age on 31 August immediately prior to admission in September.
 Consortium Schools do not accept over aged applicants unless there are verified exceptional circumstances, for example of extended illness, for a child to repeat one of the primary school years or to have been admitted 'late' at the start of primary school.
 The Panel will seek verification from the Headteacher of the primary school concerned that an over-aged applicant has medically certifiable reasons or some other justifiable reason for being an over-aged applicant.
-The Panel will wish to investigate thoroughly the circumstances through which any child is found to be studying in Year 6 for the second time, especially if this involves an application to sit the selection tests for a second time.
-Medical evidence will be required for such applicants.
+The Panel will wish to investigate thoroughly the circumstances through which any child is found to be studying in Year 6 for the second time, especially if this involves an applicants.
 If an applicant has made their 11+ registration confidential then the applicant will need to send the Consortium written authority to enable them to contact the applicant's primary school.